Bull-Pei (English Bulldog & Shar-Pei Mix): Info, Pictures, Characteristics & Facts

 Bull-Peis are very strong and athletic but don’t need a lot of exercise.
 They are generally happy with 40-60 minutes per day, though most of them are happy to go longer.

-If you have decided you want a Bull-Pei puppy, it’s a good idea to find a reputable breeder from which to buy your pup.
+If you have decided you want a Bull-Pei puppy, it’s important to find a reputable breeder from which to buy your pup.
 It’s best to do some research so that you don’t buy one from a puppy mill.
+Be wary of very low prices as this can mean you’re dealing with an inexperienced breeder that hasn’t carefully checked the puppies’ health and wellbeing.

 When you are interviewing Bull-Pei puppy breeders, find out about the parents’ health and speak with former and present clients of theirs if possible.
 It’s even better if you know of someone who has purchased a Bull-Pei from them personally.
 This way you know that you are getting the right information from them.